daniel-furman/sft-demos/README.md

 * The scripts here perform full-parameter sft (updates all weights in the network).
 However, there are other options, such as parameter-efficient finetuning (see HuggingFace's [peft](https://github.com/huggingface/peft)).

 ![training_pipeline](assets/assistant_training_pipeline.png)

+## Code assets

+* See the `./sft` folder for finetuning scripts and postprocessing notebooks.
+* See the `./runs` folder for the raw results from each sft experiment.
+* See the `./inf_tests` folder for runtime tests on different models.

 ## Base models and datasets employed